WJSoftware/wj-config/README.md

 import preProdConfig from './config.PreProduction.json';
 import prodConfig from './config.Production.json';

-// We recommend setting REACT_APP_ENVIRONMENT as a property of an env object, that in turn is is property in the
+// We recommend setting REACT_APP_ENVIRONMENT as a property of an env object, that in turn is a property in the
 // window object and not use the .env REACT system at all.
 The .env system is like C's macros that disapper once the
 // React app is built.
 Read to the end of this Readme to see how this should be done. const envName = window.env.REACT_APP_ENVIRONMENT;